ToolJet/ToolJet/docs/docs/data-sources/dynamodb.md

 ## Connection

-Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please whitelist our IP.

 To add a new DynamoDB, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select DynamoDB from the modal that pops up.

 ToolJet requires the following to connect to your DynamoDB.